okabhishek88/react-quiz-application/README.md

 This is a quiz platform where users can attempt quizzes, receive instant feedback on their answers, and track their progress.
 The app is built with React and features a variety of functions such as quiz creation, attempt history, instant feedback, and progress tracking.

 **#Features:**
-1. Quiz Creation & Management -

-A quiz is displayed with a series of questions for the user to answer.

-Multiple Attempts: Users can attempt the quiz multiple times.

-Attempt History: Users can view a history of their quiz attempts.
+**Quiz Creation & Management**: A quiz is displayed with a series of questions for the user to answer.
+Users can attempt the quiz multiple times.
+Users can view a history of their quiz attempts.

-2. User Interaction -

-Instant Feedback: Users receive immediate feedback after answering a question.
+**User Interaction**: Users receive immediate feedback after answering a question.
 Timer-based Quizzes: Each question is time-bound (e.g., 30 seconds per question).

-3. Progress Tracking -

-Scoreboard: After completing the quiz, the users will see their final score.

-Save Quiz History: Quiz history is saved using IndexedDB so that users can track their past attempts.
+**Progress Tracking**: Scoreboard: After completing the quiz, the users will see their final score.
+Quiz history is saved using IndexedDB so that users can track their past attempts.

-4. Deployment -

-The application is deployed on Vercel for easy access and real-time updates.
+**Deployment**: The application is deployed on Vercel for easy access and real-time updates.

 ## Steps to Run the Project Locally